The page has been translated by Gen AI.

 Caution

-If each service’s status is as follows, permission and revocation of service resource access are possible.
-If it is not the following status, previously permitted service resources may also be affected.
+If each service’s status is as follows, granting and revoking access to service resources is possible.
+If the status is not as listed, previously granted service resources may also be affected.

-• Virtual Server/GPU Server: Build, Building, Networking, Scheduling, Block_Device_Mapping, Spawning, Deleting, Error and other statuses
+• Virtual Server/GPU Server: Build, Building, Networking, Scheduling, Block_Device_Mapping, Spawning, Deleting, Error and other states

 • Bare Metal Server/Multi-node GPU Cluster: Running, Starting, Stopping, Stopped